FoI

 Botanical name: Hedychium gardnerianum Family: Zingiberaceae (Ginger family)

 Kahili Ginger is a beautiful perennial herb with leafy stem, up to 1.5 m tall.
 Leaves are oblong, long-pointed, white-powdered on the underside.
 Flowers are bright lemon-yellow, erect densely-flowered spikes, 20-45 cm long.
 The name Kāhili (in Hawaiian) comes from the shape of the flower cluster which resembles a large feather topped staff carried by the king's escorts.
 Bracts are large, oblong, as long or longer than sepals.
 Flower tube is a little longer than the bracts with petals, 3.5-5 cm long, turned back. lip is centrally tinged orange, 2.5-3 cm long.
 Stamen are bright reddish orange, far exceeding the lip, about 6.5 cm long.
 Lateral staminodes are yellow, 3 cm long.
-Kahili Ginger is found in the Himalayas, from c.
-Nepal to NE India, at altitudes of 1900 m.
+Kahili Ginger is found in the Himalayas, from Nepal to NE India, at altitudes of 1900 m, and SE Asia.
 It is widely cultivated in many countries for its showy flowers.
 Flowering: August-September.

 • Is this flower misidentified?
 If yes,